MaterSim/AtomisticSimulation/lectures/lec_07.md

 # 7 Representation of Local Atomic Environment

 In atomic and molecular systems, the local environment around a particle plays a crucial role in determining its physical properties.
 Understanding how atoms or molecules are arranged in space provides insights into the material’s structural characteristics, phase transitions, and dynamic behaviors.
 The local atomic environment can be described through various mathematical tools.
-In this lecture, we will birefly start with the previously mentioned radial distribution function.
+In this lecture, we will briefly start with the previously mentioned radial distribution function.
 While RDF is effective at describing radial distributions, it falls short when it comes to capturing angular information, which is critical in systems with orientational order.
 Hence, we attempt to explore the descriptors that can deal with both radial and angular information with mathematical rigor.

 ## 7.1 Radial Distribution Function and its Limiation

-Radial distribution function $g(r)$, is a fundamental tool for describing the local structure in a system of particles.
+Radial distribution function $g(r)$ is a fundamental tool for describing the local structure in a system of particles.
 It gives the probability of finding a particle at a distance $r$ from a reference particle, normalized by the average particle density,

 $$
 g(r) = \frac{1}{\rho N} \left\langle \sum_{i} \sum_{j \neq i} \delta(r - r_{ij}) \right\rangle